-In devising a mechanism for task allocation, we focus on incentive compatible direct revelation mechanisms (DRMs) by invoking the revelation principle which states that
+In devising a mechanism for task allocation, we focus on incentive compatible direct revelation mechanisms (DRMs) by invoking the revelation principle which states that any mechanism can be transformed into a DRM.
+In this context,

-FIGURE 6.1: Simple task allocation model using the VCG mechanism.
+Figure 6.1: Simple task allocation model using the VCG mechanism.